A Smooth and Cohesive Literary Structure to the Pentateuch

 Moses knew about God’s week of Creation.

 "For in six days the LORD made the heavens and the earth, the sea and all that is in them, and rested on the seventh day; therefore the LORD blessed the sabbath day and made it holy.
-(Exodus 20:11)
+(Ex 20:11)

 Moses reminds God of His covenant with Abraham, Isaac, and Jacob.